 KC Scholars Full Tuition Promise at Jewell

-KCS Traditional Scholarship awardees enrolling at William Jewell College in Fall 2022, as either new first-year students or new transfer students, will receive the William Jewell Tuition Promise award.
-The amount of the Tuition Promise is the difference between the published William Jewell College full-time tuition and the $10,000 KC Scholar Traditional Scholarship award.
+KCS Traditional Scholarship awardees enrolling at William Jewell College in Fall 2023, as either new first-year students or new transfer students, will receive the William Jewell Tuition Promise award.
+The $8,600 Tuition Promise is the difference between the published Jewell full-time tuition and the $10,000 KC Scholar Traditional Scholarship award.

 There are three parts of the KC Scholars program: